Paracetamol

 1. Why is paracetamol so dangerous for dogs and cats?

-Dogs, and especially cats, do not possess the necessary enzymes to effectively break down paracetamol.
+Dogs, and especially cats, do not possess the necessary enzymes to effectively metabolize paracetamol.
 In cats, the enzyme glucuronyltransferase is almost completely absent.
 This leads to the formation of toxic metabolites that can damage the liver and red blood cells, leading to life-threatening poisoning.

 1. How much paracetamol is toxic for my pet?

-For cats, even 10 mg/kg body weight is toxic – this is approximately a quarter of a 500 mg tablet for an average cat.
+For cats, as little as 10 mg/kg body weight is toxic – this corresponds to about a quarter of a 500 mg tablet for an average cat.
 In dogs, the toxic dose is 50–100 mg/kg body weight.
 Individual factors such as age, health status, and genetic predisposition influence the toxicity threshold.

 1. What symptoms indicate paracetamol poisoning?

-Early symptoms include vomiting, loss of appetite, and lethargy.
-Characteristic signs are brownish-blue discoloration of the mucous membranes (cyanosis), dyspnea, and facial and paw swelling.
-Later, jaundice, abdominal pain, and neurological symptoms may occur.
+Early symptoms include Vomiting, loss of appetite, and lethargy.
+Characteristic signs include brownish-blue discoloration of the mucous membranes (cyanosis), difficulty breathing, and facial and paw swelling.
+Later, jaundice, Abdominal pain, and neurological symptoms may occur.

 1. How quickly do I need to act if my pet has ingested paracetamol?

 Immediate action is crucial.
-Contact your veterinarian or a veterinary hospital immediately, ideally within the first 1–2 hours after the incident.
+Contact your veterinarian or a veterinary hospital immediately, ideally within the first 1–2 hours after ingestion.
 The sooner treatment begins, the better the chances of success.

 1. Can I give my pet alternative medications for pain?

-Only use pain relievers prescribed by a veterinarian.
+Only use pain medication prescribed by your veterinarian.
 NSAIDs approved for animals, such as carprofen or meloxicam, are safe alternatives.
 Always consult a veterinarian before administering any medication to your pet.

 1. How is paracetamol poisoning treated?